Jeremiah Wadsworth: After the Revolution

 Wadsworth became a "pioneer in banking, insurance, and the breeding of cattle" after the war, according to historian North Callahan.
+He served as the second President of the Bank of New York from 1785 to 1786.

 He was a member of the Continental Congress in 1788 and a member of the Connecticut convention which ratified the U.S. Constitution in 1788.
 From 1789 to 1795 he served three terms in the U.S. House of Representatives.
 Wadsworth initially lost reelection in 1790 but was specially reelected when his initial successor Pierpont Edwards declined to take his seat.
-He was a member of the Connecticut House of Representatives in 1795 and of the state Executive Council from 1795 to 1801.
+He was a member of the Connecticut House of Representatives in 1795 and of the state Executive Council from 1795 to 1801, and simultaneously served as a judge of the Connecticut Supreme Court of Errors.

 He was appointed Treaty Commissioner, by George Washington, at the Treaty of Big Tree between the U.S. and the Seneca nation in 1797.

-He died in Hartford, Connecticut, April 30, 1804, and is interred in the Ancient Burying Ground.
+Personal life

+In 1767, Wadsworth married Mehithabel Russell, a daughter of William H. Russell and Mary (née Pierpont) Russell.
 His domestic arrangements were described by Lydia Sigourney in her memoirs.
 He built two mansions near his own house, one for his daughter Catharine, who had married Nathaniel Terry, and one for his son, Daniel Wadsworth.

+He died in Hartford, Connecticut, April 30, 1804, and is interred in the Ancient Burying Ground.